Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Guidance/GeneralGuidanceCBB.page.md

 The below diagram offers an overview of the layering of CBBs.
 A description of the diagram and its three used colors:
 - CBBs are based on zibs, eHealth, and the Healthdata.be stakeholders and are indicated by the blue boxes and dotted lines.
 - The green box indicates this implementation guide that contains all the CBB definitions.
 - All the grey boxes represent projects and use cases built on the CBBs.
-Two standard use cases are the exchange of LaboratoryTestResult and the PatientSummary.
+Two standard use cases are the exchange of LaboratoryTestResult and the ClinicalReportResearch.
 DCDs (represented by DCDx, DCDy and DCDz) can build on top of these standard use cases and/or directly depend on the CBBs.

 <br/><br/>